-Mass General Brigham offers COVID-19 testing.
+If you do have symptoms of COVID-19, Mass General Brigham has limited capacity for testing at this time.
 Most of our locations require an appointment.
-Your provider's office will work with you to find the most convenient place to get tested.
+Your primary care provider's office will work with you to find the most convenient place to get tested.

 The test we use is the viral PCR test.
 It is done by swabbing your nose.

 Most COVID-19 tests are covered by insurance, at no additional cost to you.
 This includes tests that are done for health reasons (like symptoms or a confirmed exposure) and those that are elective (like testing for travel or before visiting family).

 Please contact your health insurance plan/provider if you have questions.